Chief Marketing Officer (CMO)

 A Chief Marketing Officer (CMO) is a corporate-level executive who oversees an organization's marketing activities.
 He is responsible for planning, developing, and implementing the product or service and monitoring the marketing and advertising initiatives.

 He is the highest marketing team member, but an organization doesn't necessarily have a Chief Marketing Officer.
-Other titles for the chief marketing officer include Marketing Director and Global Marketing Officer or Vice President of Sales/ Marketing.
+Other titles for the chief marketing officer include Marketing Director, Global Marketing Officer, or Vice President of Sales/ Marketing.

 The CMO reports directly to the company's CEO and is part of the C-level executive team.
 In addition, the CMO oversees a team of marketing professionals or managers and reports to the company's Chief Executive Officer (CEO).

-A CMO is responsible for overseeing the overall company's marketing strategies, such as product advertising, brand management, data analysis, market research, product development and execution, communication with customers, pricing of the product/service, or after-sales services.
+A CMO is responsible for overseeing the overall company's marketing strategies, such as product advertising, brand management, data analysis, market research, product development and execution, communication with customers, product/service pricing, and after-sales services.

 An organization can hire multiple CMOs to focus on different marketing areas or functions.
 The chief responsibility of a CMO is to increase the revenue of the organization by increasing sales or profit margins.